Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Environmental Impact

 Rolling coal, the act of deliberately modifying a diesel truck to emit large amounts of black smoke, has significant environmental consequences.
 The thick clouds of black smoke released into the air contain harmful pollutants such as particulate matter, nitrogen oxides, and volatile organic compounds.
-These pollutants contribute to air pollution and have detrimental effects on both human health and the environment.
+These pollutants contribute to air pollution and have detrimental on both human health and the environment.

 • Particulate matter: When diesel trucks roll coal, they release high levels of particulate matter into the air.
 These tiny particles can penetrate deep into the lungs and exacerbate respiratory conditions such as asthma and bronchitis.
 Prolonged exposure to particulate matter can also increase the risk of heart disease and lung cancer.